 Among his awards and honors, Mr. Sherwin was cited by the Town of North Haven, Connecticut, for excellence in contributing to the musical arts.
 He has also received awards from the National Foundation for the Advancement in the Arts, the Guitar Foundation of America, and Phi Mu Alpha Sinfonia, among others.
-In April 2019, he was featured as conductor and guitarist in the YoungArts New York Gala at the Metropolitan Museum’s Temple of Dendur, working with Grammy-nominated musical director, Michael McElroy.
-In addition, with violist Mark Bailey, he has performed twice at the University of Cambridge in the Musica Vera Duo.
-As a composer, his works “Colonial Echoes” and “Perennial with the Earth” were commissioned for the Town of North Haven Veterans’ Day Ceremonies, and his polychoral work, “In Majestate Gloriae” was premiered at the Sundays at Five Concert Series in Ansonia, Connecticut.
+His works “Colonial Echoes” and “Perennial with the Earth” were commissioned for the Town of North Haven Veterans’ Day Ceremonies, and his polychoral work, “In Majestate Gloriae” was premiered at the Sundays at Five Concert Series in Ansonia, Connecticut.
 Mr. Sherwin also frequently writes works for solo guitar, which he has performed on concert series throughout North America.

 Kevin Sherwin, a graduate of Yale University, studied guitar with Tali Roth at the Juilliard School, and subsequently with Christopher Ladd.
-Mr. Sherwin, during his time at Yale College, served as an apprentice conductor to Mark Bailey.
-He continues to work with Mr. Bailey on several ongoing projects related to the American Baroque Orchestra, including as a founding member of The Musica Vera Duo.
+He is a YoungArts alumni, and during his time at Yale College, served as an apprentice conductor to Mark Bailey.

-Mr. Sherwin performs on a classical guitar made by Aaron Green (2013) and a baroque guitar made by Michael Schreiner, modeled after the French Jean-Baptiste Voboam instrument from 1690), and a ca. 1830 guitar made by Aubry-Marie from Mirecourt, France.
+Sherwin performs on a guitar made by Aaron Green (2013), a baroque guitar made by Michael Schreiner (modeled after a Jean-Baptiste Voboam instrument from 1690), and a ca. 1830 guitar made by Aubry-Marie from Mirecourt, France.